maduwatas/Vin-HkE/README.md

 Network advice option allow disable or enable audible warnings when your database connection are lost or gain.
 Connect buttom creates a QR code to share with your pit boss.
 Pit board ID buttom shows your unique ID.
 This ID is codificated in QR code and used to authenticate sessions in pit board web app.
 Pit history shows in a list your last received messages while riding.

-In the management window of the app you also have access to the history of messages that you have exchanged with your pit boss in the last 24 hours as long as he or she does not delete them.
+This history will be deleted automatically after a few days.

 ### Vinapp Workout